 Launched on 1 April 2015 by the Mayor of London, the Old Oak and Park Royal Development Corporation (OPDC) is London’s second Mayoral Development Corporation.

-Old Oak and Park Royal in west London is the only place where HS2 meets Crossrail.
-The connectivity provided by these two nationally significant transport projects represents an exceptional opportunity to deliver the largest regeneration scheme the UK has seen since the 2012 Games.
+Old Oak and Park Royal in west London is the only place where High Speed Two (HS2) meets Crossrail.
+The connectivity provided by these two nationally significant transport projects represents an exceptional opportunity to deliver the largest regeneration scheme the UK has seen since the 2012 Olympic Games.

-The station at Old Oak and Park Royal will open in 2026, with capacity for 250,000 passengers a day, and is set to become the most connected place in the UK: 8 minutes from Heathrow, 10 minutes from the West End, and 38 minutes from Birmingham.
+The station at Old Oak and Park Royal will open in 2026, with capacity for 250,000 passengers a day, and is set to become the most connected place in the UK.
+It will be 8 minutes from Heathrow, 10 minutes from the West End, and 38 minutes from Birmingham.

 Working with HS2 Ltd, government, the London Boroughs of Brent, Ealing, and Hammersmith & Fulham, and other partners including Crossrail, Network Rail, Greater London Authority and London Legacy Development Corporation, OPDC will capitalise on the transport ‘super-hub’ opportunity to regenerate the area to create a thriving new district.
 The area has potential to create: